bochk44/KBochResume/README.md

   1. Plan how you want your resume to look.
 If you have one written in another format, break it up into chunks and pick the order you want it to be read in.
 Otherwise, start by laying out the basics like work experience, skills, and any other info you think might be relevant.
   2. Write the basic info in the order you want and identify the main sections and headers.
-  3. Using [this guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) adjust the formatting to fit what you believe to be important.
+  3. Using [this guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) adjust the formatting to fit what you believe to be important by creating headers and using line breaks to emphasize the chuncks you came up with in the last step.
+Try to keep it somewhat simple for now since the exact formatting may be altered when we apply Jekyll to it later.

 ---